galenholt/toolkit-macquarie/README.md

 datasets-

 1.  `input_data`: input data used for all processing
-    - Process as in *Processing and analysis,* below
+    - Process as in *Full processing and analysis on all data,* below
 2.  `demo`: a small subset of the input data used to check processing works
     - See *Demonstrations and checks,* below